-Adults and young people with social, emotional and physical and mental health difficulties sometimes behave in ways that others can find challenging and which, on some occasions, may be dangerous; potentially resulting in harm to the person displaying the behaviour, peers, staff or the public.
+Pupils with social, emotional and physical and mental health difficulties sometimes behave in ways that others can find challenging and which, on some occasions, may be dangerous; potentially resulting in harm to the person displaying the behaviour, peers or staff.
 Such behaviours may initially appear unpredictable and can be frightening for all concerned including the person displaying the behaviour.

-There are a variety of approaches and strategies that can be used to prevent situations from developing into incidents likely to cause harm such as de-escalation and Positive Behaviour Support.
-However, on some occasions it may be necessary to use, as a last resort a strategy that includes a restrictive practice.
+There are a variety of approaches and strategies that can be used to prevent situations from developing into incidents likely to cause harm such as de-escalation and positive behaviour support.
+However, on some occasions it may be necessary to use, as a last resort a strategy that includes restrictive practice in order to protect staff and pupils from the threat of harm.